tonys-code-base/terraform-cloud-localstack/README.md

 ![image-20210102081855237](images/image-20210102081855237.png)

 * You will be prompted to authenticate with your Github account in order to access your repositories
-* Once authentication completes, choose the repo which we created, `terraform-cloud-localstack`
+* Once authentication completes, choose the repo `terraform-cloud-localstack`
 * The `workspace name` defaults to `terraform-cloud-localstack`
 * Select `create workspace` to trigger the workspace creation/configuration